jocoly/DiscordAISandbox/README.md

 You'll need 16 GB minimum VRAM to run the video pipelines.
 Everything else *can* run on CPU, but not very quickly.

 Settings can be tweaked in a dotenv file.
-Copy the template below and add your own Discord token to get started.
+Copy the template below and add it to the root directory.

 Make sure your bot has Guilds and GuildMessages intents enabled in the server you want to use it in.